 }

+A result management system MAY use any algorithm to combine the information contained in the various partial fingerprints.
+(For example, it might decide that two results are logically identically if any one of their partial fingerprints match, or only if a majority of them match, or only if all of them match.)

 To make use of the information, if any, embodied in the property names, a result management system requires knowledge of the naming convention used by the SARIF producer.
 A result management system with that knowledge MAY use the property names to decide which partial fingerprints to include in its fingerprint computation.
-A result management system lacking that knowledge SHALL include all the partial fingerprints in its fingerprint computation.
+A result management system lacking that knowledge SHOULD NOT attempt to interpret the information embodied in the partial fingerprint names.

 Because result management systems might come to depend on the choice of property names, SARIF producers that use property names to identify the nature of the information used to compute the partial fingerprint SHOULD adhere to the following guidelines: